Oil on canvas – 102 x 76 cm

 Now that the statues are well advanced it’s time to work on the background.
 I made a few visits to Abney Park and photographed various silver birch trees.
 As with ‘Rising Mist’ I decided to have the foreground flooded and considered adding various birds and animals.

 With the centre of the composition reworked the painting is now close to being completed.
 I’m about to take out one of the coots adding a pair of swans, a male and a female, also a nightingale, an owl and a magpie flying into the centre of the picture.

-This shot shows my full palette from left to right, viridian and magenta, these two colours are very intense and I don’t often use them, the rest of the tints are my usual colours, two shades of cadmium yellow, two shades of raw sienna, alizarin crimson, titanium white, two shades of cadmium red, burnt sienna, two shades of french ultramarine and two shades of cerulean blue.
+This shot shows my full palette from left to right, viridian and magenta, these two colours are very intense and I don’t often use them, the rest of the tints are my usual colours, three shades of cadmium yellow, two shades of raw sienna, alizarin crimson, titanium white, two shades of cadmium red, burnt sienna, two shades of french ultramarine and two shades of cerulean blue.

 The final effect shows an imaginary place overgrown, claustrophobic and part flooded.
 It is a place that has been left to grow wild, trees have seeded themselves and the various statues are going green with moss and lichens.
-It exists in another realm, in the middle distance beyond the woods the sun is setting leaving the viewer in this mystical environment, contemplating the transience of all phenonena and the mystery of life and death.
+It exists in another realm, in the middle distance beyond the woods the sun is setting leaving the viewer in this mystical environment, contemplating the transience of all phenonena and the mystery of life and death, I hope.

 The painting below was completed several years ago and this picture underpins both ‘Rising Mist’ and ‘Fantasia on the Theme of Abney Park Cemetery’.
 I have two different photographic versions of this picture.